dokick/store_locate_product/README.md

 This app locates products in a retail store via a product id.

 Note: This is a private app/project.
-I was not paid.
-This app was not ordered by any company, corporation, etc.
+This app was not ordered by any company, corporation, etc. even though it solves a problem usually occurring in retail

 ## Copyright notice